OpenPOWERFoundation/a2p/readme.md

 * Need to define supported translation modes.

-* SOC builds with Litex; software is built manually and runs from 'ROM' with on-board RAM.
+* SOC builds with Litex; ~~software is built manually and runs from 'ROM' with on-board RAM.~~

+    * now running Litex BiOS, coremark, prototype test environment, etc. with async RAM interface on Cmod-A7 ISSI chip.

 * Core and SOC run in Verilator/pyverilator.
 SOC uses emulated host UART.